MLS NEXT Evolves Pro Player Pathway, Announces Dates for 2024-25 Season

 August 29, 2024 - Major League Soccer (MLS)

-NEW YORK - MLS NEXT today announced the evolution of the Pro Player Pathway, key dates for the 2024-25 season, and changes to field sizes in the U13 age group.
+SAN JOSE, Calif. - MLS NEXT today announced the evolution of the Pro Player Pathway, key dates for the 2024-25 season, and changes to field sizes in the Under-13 age group.
 The 2024-25 MLS NEXT season will be the fifth in the program's history and feature the top youth players in North America competing in league play as well as five premier national and international events.
-The 2024-25 season will include 753 teams from 151 clubs - 29 MLS academies and 122 MLS NEXT Elite Academies - with more than 16,000 players competing in age groups from U13 to U19.
+The 2024-25 season will include 753 teams from 151 clubs - 29 MLS academies and 122 MLS NEXT Elite Academies - with more than 16,000 players competing in age groups from U-13 to U-19.

 "As part of the ongoing evolution of the Pro Player Pathway, MLS NEXT's fifth season will be the most competitive in the program's history," said MLS NEXT Technical Director, Luis Robles.
 "These modifications are examples of how we will continue to drive world-class player development and higher quality of play in the regular season and at our premier events.